Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **Why other options are incorrect:**

 *   **A. Microsoft Visual Studio test plans:**

-  *   These are used for managing and executing manual and automated functional tests (e.g., "Does the login button work?").
+These are used for managing and executing manual and automated functional tests (e.g., "Does the login button work?").
 They do not analyze the source code for structural patterns or technical debt.

 *   **B. Gradle wrapper scripts:**

-  *   Gradle is a build automation tool for Java/Kotlin projects.
+Gradle is a build automation tool for Java/Kotlin projects.
 While a Gradle script might *trigger* a SonarCloud scan, the script itself is just a build tool, not the inspection solution.

 *   **D. The JavaScript task runner:**

-  *   Tools like Gulp or Grunt automate repetitive tasks (like minifying files or transpiling code).
+Tools like Gulp or Grunt automate repetitive tasks (like minifying files or transpiling code).
 While they can run simple "linters," they do not provide the deep, centralized, cross-language continuous inspection platform that SonarCloud offers.

 Final Answer:

 Answer.
 C

-SonarCloud is a cloud service offered by SonarSource and based on SonarQube.
-SonarQube is a widely adopted open source platform to inspect continuously the quality of source code and detect bugs, vulnerabilities and code smells in more than 20 different languages.

-Note: The SonarCloud Azure DevOps extension brings everything you need to have your projects analyzed on SonarCloud very quickly.
-Incorrect Answers:

-A: Test plans are used to group together test suites and individual test cases.
-This includes static test suites, requirement-based suites, and query-based suites.

-### Question-7  💩💩
+### Question-7  💩

 The lead developer at your company reports that adding new application features takes longer than expected due to a large accumulated technical debt.